patricksegedi/G08-ai-and-applications-project/blog.md

 During the fifth week, we focused on the system architecture and began building the first version of our project.

-- Researched architecture and design approaches
+- Researched architecture and design approaches.
-- Clarified roles and implementation responsibilities and divided tasks
+- Clarified roles and implementation responsibilities and divided tasks.
-- Built the first prototype
+- Built the first prototype.
-- Implemented Agile workflow using a Scrum/Kanban board
+- Implemented Agile workflow using a Scrum/Kanban board.

 **Next steps:**
-- Begin database implementation
+- Begin database implementation.
-- Develop a prototype using the Lovelace smart-home simulation environment to demonstrate the voice assistant in the final presentation
+- Develop a prototype using the Lovelace smart-home simulation environment to demonstrate the voice assistant in the final presentation.
-- Continue testing and refining the prototype
+- Continue testing and refining the prototype.

 **Summary:** We established the system architecture, created the first prototype, and organized the development workflow using Agile practices.